joachim-gassen/mtsa21audit/README.md

 For the first step of the assignment (due Dec 13) I want you to provide descriptive evidence on factors that are associated with audit fees.
 While your analysis should be exploratory in nature and thus should not be targeting causal effects, try to uncover meaningful and economically interesting associations.
 Your analysis can use additional data besides the data provided to you on Moodle but does not have to.
 You can use tables and/or figures to communicate your findings.
 Please annotate both with notes so that they are self-explanatory.
 In addition, please provide a short abstract that summarizes your key findings.
 Along with a PDF file containing these materials, please also submit the code that you used to create your findings.

+I now pushed my solution to the first part of the assignment to the repo.
+The code `core/R/clean_data.R` prepares a clean data set based on the EU audit fee data and also shows you how to use [ExPanDaR](https://joachim-gassen.github.io/ExPanDaR) to explore this data set interactively.
+The actual exploratory data analysis is prepared by `doc/afees_eu_eda.Rmd`.
+The resulting PDF is [here](afees_eu_eda.pdf).
+See below on how to reproduce my analysis.

 ### The empirical assignment - Part 2 (due: Jan 10, 6pm)

 Building on the data of the last assignment, we will now assess the impact of regulatory reforms on the audit fee structure.
 You can choose between the implementation of two different European regulations.

-1. The 2014 EU Audit Directive that fundamentally changed the Audit engagement rules for public interest entities listed on an EU-regulated market.
+1. The 2014 EU Audit Directive that fundamentally changed the Audit engagement rules for public interest entities listed in an EU-regulated market.
 See  [here](https://www.accountancyeurope.eu/publications/1606-new-audit-rules-state-play/) for more details.

-2. The EU Directive on Non-Financial Reporting that introduced a mandate for public interest entities with more than 500 employees to produce non-financial disclosures.
+2. The EU Directive on Non-Financial Reporting that introduced a mandate for public interest entities with more than 500 employees to provide non-financial disclosures.
 See [here](https://ec.europa.eu/info/business-economy-euro/company-reporting-and-auditing/company-reporting/corporate-sustainability-reporting_en) for more details.

 Both reforms have already been discussed so it might be helpful to screen the prior literature.
 Assessing the effect of the regulation will require you to apply a [Difference in Differences Analysis](https://mixtape.scunning.com/difference-in-differences.html), including the following steps: